sherpal/BattleForFlatland/README.md

 # Battle For Flatland

+## History was made on June, 3rd, 2020

+The first games of BFF were made on the 3rd of June, 2020.
+The first boss "Boss101" was defeated at 22:12 CEST in presence of
+- Justin Dekeyser, Square
+- Antoine Doeraene, Triangle
+- Sébastien Doeraene, Hexagon
+- Souad Lepoivre, Pentagon
+- Nicolas Radu, Hexagon

 ## Run locally

 You want to play locally with your friends?
 Or perhaps contribute?
 That's great!
 We'll walk you through the steps to make it happen.